Skip to content

 negative aspects of microstock

-If you only earn a few cents per sale (with Microstock) it’s obvious that to make some decent money you need to sell many pictures.
-On the other hand, if it’s true that with Macrostock agencies the price per sale it’s much higher, the number of sales is lower so you need to upload many pictures if you want to maximize the chances of being found by new buyers.
+If you only earn a few cents per sale (with Microstock), it’s evident that to make some decent money, you need to sell many pictures.
+On the other hand, if it’s true that with Macrostock agencies, the price per sale is much higher, the number of sales is lower, so you need to upload many pictures to maximize the chances of being found by new buyers.

 High-quality and interesting pictures